Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

   - West Coast Swing: primarily 6- and 8-beat patterns, with 10- and 12-beat
     patterns requiring a rock-and-go
   - Waltz is written in 3/4 time signature and has 6-beat patterns

+## Musicality exercises

+Musicality is hard.
+I suspect it will take anywhere from 3 months to 2 years to learn.

+1. Count straight 8s up to 12 times.
+Repeat this exercise at least 3 times without mistakes.
+2. Count straight 8s up to 12 times in sync with music.
+Repeat this exercise at least 3 times without mistakes.
+3. Count straight 8s up to 12 times while doing whips.
+You may get unbearably dizzy.
+Repeat this exercise at least 3 times without mistakes.
+4. Same as 3, but doing sugar pushes only.
+5. Same as 3, but doing left-side passes only.
+6. Same as 3, but doing right-side passes only.
+7. Same as 3, but doing a sequence of 4 6-beat patterns and 1 8-beat pattern to
+   add up to 32 beats.
+8. Count straight 8s in sync with music for an entire song.
+Reset the count after each major phrase change.
+Repeat this exercise 3 times.
+9. Same as 8, but doing whips only.
+10. Same as 8, but doing sugar pushes only.
+11. Same as 8, but doing left-side passes only.
+12. Same as 8, but doing right-side passes only.
+13. Same as 8, but doing a sequence of 4 6-beat patterns and 1 8-beat pattern.
+14. To develop your phrase change intuition, jump to random points in a song and count the beats leading up to a major phrase change at least one third of the time.
+15. Same as 14, but while dancing any 6- and 8-beat patterns required to hit the phrase change.
+16. Listen to a song and pay attention to the chord progression.
+Detect the major phase change before it happens without doing any counting.
+17. Now do 14, 15, and 16 all simultaneously.
+If you can manage to do this, you are a musicality professional.

+These exercises miss a few things, like how to gracefully get on beat if dancing off-beat by 1, 2, 3, 4, 5, 6, or 7 beats.

+You don't have to hit all the phrase changes in the song.
+Aim for 1, then 2, then 3, then all of them for a specific song you are familiar with.

+Rules: once the song starts and you make your first move, you cannot bail out and stop dancing.
+Doesn't matter how fast, how slow, how tired, how sloppy, how confused you may be.

+Note: I count beats in sets of 8 so I can do quick math on the total number of beats I have danced.
+The way I count beats in a song is as follows:

+1 2 3 4 5 6 7 **1** 1 2 3 4 5 6 7 **2** 1 2 3 4 5 6 7 **3** 1 2 3 4 5 6 7 **..**

 ## Rhythm